LionelBeato/coatimundis/Week-8/Day-36/OVERVIEW.md

 1. In your project, create a new model for your graphQL.
 2. Create all of the necessary code in your DataFetcher and your Provider.
 3. Be sure to write your query in your Schema.
 4. Using postman and a `POST` method, be sure to test your API with a query.

 ## Homework

+### SQL Practice

 ## Links